alex-st37/My-Knights-and-Princesses-Game/README.md

 1. Press the Enter key when prompted on the screen.
 2. Enter the name wich you want to play with.
 3. Choose the class of your character by typing the number in front of each class.
-Additionally, you cand press the 0 key to see detailed information about the effectiveness of each attack depending on your character's class, your opponent's class, and the type of attack used.
+Additionally, you cand press the 0 key to see detailed information about the effectiveness of each attack depending on your character's class, your opponent's class and the type of attack used.
 4. During the fight you can:
     - press 0 to run from the fight;
     - press 1, 2 or 3 to send a specific attack to your opponent;